Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

 Remove the battery once completed and put it back into the radios body then power on the radio.
 The changes should
 now be displayed.

 ![](newbootsplash.png)

-# Create Custom Boot Animation ( Optional Slower Booting Times )
+# Create Custom Boot Animation ( Optional - Causes Slower Booting Times )

-if you have opted to create a custom boot animation, please note this may add even more time to the boot process.
+If you have opted to create a custom boot animation, please note this may add even more time to the boot process.

-[Download](https://github.com/iamantony/create_android_bootanimation/archive/refs/heads/master.zip) and unzip, then navigate into its path with command prompt, The install the tools requirements.
+[Download](https://github.com/iamantony/create_android_bootanimation/archive/refs/heads/master.zip) and unzip, then navigate into its path with command prompt, then install the tools requirements.

 ```
 pip3 install -r requirements.txt